laravel/docs/homestead.md

 Next, you need to update the Homestead source code.
 If you cloned the repository you can run the following commands at the location you originally cloned the repository:

-    git pull origin master
     git fetch

     git checkout v8.0.0

-This pulls the latest code from the repository, as well as fetching the latest tags, and then checks out the latest tagged release, since code on the master branch may not always be stable.
-You can find the latest stable version on the [GitHub Release Page](https://github.com/laravel/homestead/releases).
+These commands pull the latest Homestead code from the GitHub repository, fetches the latest tags, and then checks out the latest tagged release.
+You can find the latest stable release version on the [GitHub releases page](https://github.com/laravel/homestead/releases).

 If you have installed Homestead via your project's `composer.json` file, you should ensure your `composer.json` file contains `"laravel/homestead": "^7"` and update your dependencies: